-The Standing Committee on Awards shall consist of the Immediate Past-President (Chairperson), the Deputy Secretary-General, and two other members appointed by the Executive Council.
-The Committee shall be responsible for the administration of nominations for Honorary Fellowships of the Association, the Outstanding Contribution Award, the Witkin/Okonji Memorial Fund Award, and such other awards as the Executive Council shall from time to time establish.
+The Standing Committee on Awards shall consist of the Immediate Past-President (Chairperson), the Deputy Secretary-General, and two other members appointed by the Chair.
+The Committee shall be responsible for the administration of nominations for Honorary Fellowships of the Association, the Outstanding Contribution Award, the Early Career Award, and such other awards as the Executive Council shall from time to time establish.
 The Committee may establish sub-committees for the administration of each award and co-opt other members of the Committee for special purposes.
-The Triandis Award and the Witkin-Okonji Award are administered as specified elsewhere in the Bylaws.
+The Harry and Pola Triandis Award, the Witkin-Okonji Award, and the Regional Conference Travel Award are administered as specified elsewhere in the Bylaws.